top of page

 Cumbria

-DANCE - Week 6 social dance 12th February this times theme Love and Friendship.
-As usual Jacobs Supper and Raffle 7.30pm at the Village hall Bootle £7 each for those not already paid for course.
+Mark your calendars for the Week 6 social dance on the 12th of February.
+This time, our theme is Love and Friendship.
+We’ll enjoy a Jacobs supper and a raffle at the Village Hall in Bootle, starting at 7:30 PM.
+Tickets are £7 each for those who haven’t already paid for the course.

 Newcastle

-Carry on reading to find out what’s happening next in Cumbria- Newcastle and Blackpool.
+Continue reading to discover what’s happening next in Cumbria, Newcastle, and Blackpool.

 Uncovering the Secrets: Core-Strengthening Exercises for Dancers